 Epsom Salts Works For Me!

-I often get told that Epsom salt foliar feeds work for some growers, but I doubt it actually does.
-It’s true to say that if you spray the fruit themselves they will absorb a minute amount of calcium.
+I often get told that Epsom salt foliar feeds work for some growers, but I doubt it actually does as there is no calcium in Epsom salts, except sometimes as a contaminant.
+It’s true to say that if you spray the fruit themselves with a calcium rich liquid, ie foliar feed, they will absorb a minute amount of calcium.
 But even then it has to be mobile enough to move to the blossom end.
 There is no conclusive research to prove it works.
 It’s just anecdotal.

 It’s important not to confuse a cure with the cause of the cure!

 The simplest way to prevent BER is to give the plant sufficient water.
 It really is that simple.

 When the plant has enough water it can mobilise the calcium it has and send it to the parts of the plant that are lacking it.
 That’s usually the fruit …especially the end where the blossom was.
 It’s the most distant part of the fruit so this makes sense.